-Unit process Unit Process Function Batch or continuous process Crushing plant The run-of-mine is fed through a series of crushing and screening stages and size Continuous Fluid bed lime calciners (x4) Limestone is calcined at ±920oC to obtain quicklime using coal as fuel.
+Unit process Unit Process Function Batch or continuous process Crushing plant The run-of-mine is fed through a series of crushing and screening stages and size reduced to 1mm-6mm.
+Continuous Fluid bed lime calciners (x4) Limestone is calcined at ±920oC to obtain quicklime using coal as fuel.
 Continuous